kyma-project/api-gateway/docs/API Rule performance.md

 # APIRule performance tests

 Tests were performed on Gardener GCP cluster with the help of `k6s` on Kyma `production` profile.
-Requests where made from inside the cluster with HPA disabled for the sake of having identical enviroment on all runs.
-The tests were made with usage of 500 Virtual Users making constant requests for 1 minute.
+Requests were made from inside the cluster with HPA disabled for the sake of having identical environment on all runs.
+The tests were made using 500 Virtual Users making constant requests for 1 minute.

 ## Performance on deployments without Istio sidecar